Patt126/AbInitio-DiagrammaticMonteCarlo/README.md

 ---

-## Matrix Elements
+## Matrix_Elements_QE

-Tools for **validating, compressing, and reconstructing** DFPT electron–phonon tensors from VASP before integration into DiagMC.
+Tools for **validating, compressing, and reconstructing** DFT electron–phonon tensors from QE +EPW, effieciently on fine grid momentum and band indices before and during integration into DiagMC.

 Compression is necessary because:
 - tensors scale with: